takhyun12/IBM-Full-Stack-Cloud-Developer/README.md

 ## Table of Contents

-1. Introduction to Cloud Computing
+1. Introduction to `Cloud Computing`
-2. Introduction to Cloud Development with HTML, CSS, JavaScript
+2. Introduction to Cloud Development with `HTML, CSS, JavaScript`
-3. Developing Cloud Native Applications
+3. Developing `Cloud Native Applications`
-4. Developing Cloud Apps with Node.js and React
+4. Developing Cloud Apps with `Node.js` and `React`
-5. Introduction to Containers w/ Docker, Kubernetes & OpenShift
+5. Introduction to Containers w/ `Docker`, `Kubernetes` & `OpenShift`
-6. Python for Data Science, AI & Development
+6. Python for Data Science, `AI` & Development
-7. Python Project for AI & Application Development
+7. Python Project for `AI` & Application Development
-8. Developing Applications with SQL, Databases, and Django
+8. Developing Applications with `SQL`, `Databases`, and `Django`
-9. Application Development using Microservices and Serverless
+9. Application Development using `Microservices` and `Serverless`
-10. Full Stack Cloud Development Capstone Project
+10. Full Stack Cloud Development `Capstone Project`

 ---